 “Try them, try them, and you may!
 Try them and you may, I say.” - Dr. Seuss, Green Eggs and Ham

 I saw this idea for guacamole deviled eggs in a cooking magazine and told my wife about them.
-She must have thought it was a good idea because she and I, with a lot of help from my youngest, decided to make them for a pool party we attended last night.
-It’s really no different from making regular deviled eggs except you add a little less mayonnaise and substitute guacamole.
+She must have thought it was a good idea because she and I, with my youngest's help, decided to make them for a pool party we attended last night.

 Results - Good, Not Great

-Both my wife and I thought the eggs were good but wouldn’t make the effort to duplicate this version in the future unless it was St. Paddy’s Day.
-The flavor was good but the guacamole took away from that great “eggy” flavor traditional deviled eggs have.
-I also think the green just doesn’t associate well with eggs because nobody was eating them at the party.
-I’m not sure if that was because they didn’t like deviled eggs (but who doesn’t like deviled eggs) or the green un-nerved them just like green eggs and ham in Dr. Seuss’s poem.
+I also think the green doesn't associate well with eggs because nobody was eating them at the party.
+I'm unsure if that was because they didn't like deviled eggs (but who doesn't like deviled eggs) or the green un-nerved them, just like green eggs and ham in Dr. Seuss's poem.

 So Why Bother Even Showing Them To You?

-Because when I saw them, I thought they were cool looking and wanted to share this idea with you.
-Besides some of you may love guacamole so much that you’re always looking for a new way to add it to a recipe.
-Or you may find yourself with an abundance of avocados and eggs and not know how to use them up.
+When I saw them, I thought they were cool-looking and wanted to share this idea with you.
+Besides, some of you may love guacamole so much that you're always looking for a new way to add it to a recipe.
+Or you may find yourself with abundant avocados and eggs and not know how to use them up.
 I hope not.

 My wife and I both agreed that these might have been better if we just stuffed the egg whites with pure guacamole and not combined the guacamole with the egg yolks.
-If you give this alternative a try, please let me know of your results.
+If you try this alternative, please let me know your results.